enkiusz/inbox/README.md

 The previous version of this code has used Ansible for setup.
 As I am no longer using Ubuntu in my personal infrastructure the Ansible roles have been removed.
 In cas they need to be accessed the old repository version has been markedwith the 'v0' tag.

-## Limitations

-Pieces of the LCD UI code have not been implemented yet.
-Notably, the first line of LCD output should contain the number of documents queued for workflow processing and stored in the cabinet for later upload.
-This feature is not yet implemented.